Objective

 Technical Approach

-The project team will identify and test POU additives and co-delivery nozzles to improve fire suppression performance of PFFs.
-The approach covers the following tasks: (1) identify and select up to eight POU additives; these are mostly commercial off-the-shelf (COTS) products but unexplored as additives for firefighting; (2) acquire/prepare new additives; (3) test additives in an existing, 45-in2 fire test set-up; (4) test novel nozzles for co-delivery of PFF and additives in a 314-ft2 fire set-up; and (5) conduct a preliminary sustainability analysis for the down-selected additives.
-In FY20, Battelle-funded an internal research and development project to address PFF formulations and identified two promising liquid-based additives, which underwent preliminary fire testing in collaboration with AFCEC under a Cooperative Research and Development Agreement.
+The project team will identify and test POU additives and co-delivery nozzles to improve fire suppression performance of FFFs.
+The approach covers the following tasks: (1) identify and select up to eight POU additives; these are mostly commercial off-the-shelf (COTS) products but unexplored as additives for firefighting; (2) acquire/prepare new additives; (3) test additives in an existing, 45-in2 fire test set-up; (4) test novel nozzles for co-delivery of FFF and additives in a 314-ft2 fire set-up; and (5) conduct a preliminary sustainability analysis for the down-selected additives.
+In FY20, Battelle-funded an internal research and development project to address FFF formulations and identified two promising liquid-based additives, which underwent preliminary fire testing in collaboration with AFCEC under a Cooperative Research and Development Agreement.
 Additionally, in a parallel AFCEC/Battelle SERDP SEED project, additional promising siloxane-based additives were identified for improving fire performance.
 The project team has identified several potential POU additives based on a literature search and based on prior work conducted by AFCEC.
-Collectively, these additives utilize the three mechanisms of fighting fires (i.e., remove heat, remove oxygen, or disrupt the fire), only the first two of which are relied upon in the available PFFs.
+Collectively, these additives utilize the three mechanisms of fighting fires (i.e., remove heat, remove oxygen, or disrupt the fire), only the first two of which are relied upon in the available FFFs.

 Benefits